-Number Procedures for Public Participation 1 Make diligent efforts to involve the public in preparing and implementing their NEPA procedures. oppo docu affeo prov ide public notice of NEPA-related hearings, public meetings, and other ortunities for public involvement and the availability of environmental ments so as to inform those persons and agencies who may be interested or cted by their proposed actions.
-When selecting appropriate methods for iding public notice, agencies shall consider the ability of affected persons and ncies to access electronic media.
-In all cases, the RE shall notify those who have requested notice on an individual action. а In the case of an action with effects of national concern, notice shall include publication in the Federal Register.
+Number Procedures for Public Participation Provide public notice of NEPA-related hearings, public meetings, and other opportunities for public involvement and the availability of environmental documents so as to inform those persons and agencies who may be interested or affected by their proposed actions.
+When selecting appropriate methods for providing public notice, agencies shall consider the ability of affected persons and agencies to access electronic media.
+In all cases, the RE shall notify those who have requested notice on an individual action.
+In the case of an action with effects of national concern, notice shall include publication in the Federal Register.
 HUD and the RE may notify organizations that have requested regular notice.
-In the case of an action with effects primarily of local concern, the notice may include: 2 Notice to State, Tribal, and local governments and agencies that may be interested or affected by the proposed action. - Publication in local newspapers (in papers of general circulation rather than legal papers).
+In the case of an action with effects primarily of local concern, the notice may include: 2 Notice to State, Tribal, and local governments and agencies that may be interested or affected by the proposed action.
+Publication in local newspapers (in papers of general circulation rather than legal papers).
 This may include publications in Spanish and other languages to accommodate limited English proficiency persons.
 Notice through other local media.
 Notice to potentially interested community organizations including small business associations.
-Publication in newsletters that may be expected to reach potentially interested persons. • Direct mailing to owners and occupants of nearby or affected property.
-Posting of notice on- and off-site in the area where the action is to be located. • Notice through electronic media (e.g., a project or RE website, email, or social media).
-3 Hold or sponsor public hearings, public meetings, or other opportunities for public involvement whenever appropriate or in accordance with statutory requirements applicable to the agency.
+Publication in newsletters that may be expected to reach potentially interested persons.
+Direct mailing to owners and occupants of nearby or affected property.
+Posting of notice on- and off-site in the area where the action is to be located.
+Notice through electronic media (e.g., a project or RE website, email, or social media).
+3 invol or sponsor public hearings, public meetings, or other opportunities for public vement whenever appropriate or in accordance with statutory requirements cable to the agency.
+4 Solicit appropriate information from the public.
+5 ain in its procedures where interested persons can get information or status rts on EISs and other elements of the NEPA process.

-Number Procedures for Public Participation 4 Solicit appropriate information from the public.
-5 Explain in its procedures where interested persons can get information or status reports on EISs and other elements of the NEPA process.
-6 Make EISs, comments received, and any underlying documents available to the public pursuant to the provisions of the Freedom of Information Act, as amended (5 USC §552).
+Number Procedures for Public Participation 6 Make EISs, comments received, and any underlying documents available to the public pursuant to the provisions of the Freedom of Information Act, as amended (5 USC Part 552).

-8.13 RECORDKEEPING
+13 RECORDKEEPING

 DED is required to provide citizens with reasonable access to records regarding the past use of CDBG funds, consistent with applicable State and local laws regarding privacy and confidentiality.
-For additional information regarding recordkeeping requirements, see Chapter 17: Recordkeeping and Data Management.
+For additional information regarding recordkeeping requirements, see the Recordkeeping and Data Management Policies and Procedures.